 So to be here, I think it's one that we definitely don't take for granted.

-But we also know, you know, that's just one stop along the way, and we're hoping to, you know, make it run.
+But we also know, you know, that's just one stop along the way and we're hoping to, you know, make a run.

-So listen to In Case You Missed It with Christina Williams, an iHeart Woman Sports Production in partnership with Deep Blue Sports and Entertainment on iHeartRadio app, Apple Podcasts, or wherever you get your podcast.
+So listen to In Case You Missed It with Christina Williams in iHeartWomen's Sports Production in partnership with Deep Blue Sports and Entertainment on iHeartRadio app, Apple Podcast, or wherever you get your podcast.

 Yeah, imagine just changing your mind when you know that you're on a state-sponsored propaganda tour, but it's also kind of a testament to the efficacy of the propaganda itself.

-One of the things you mentioned is this kind of attempt to cast uh the propaganda in terms of Gen Z jargon, Gen Z energy and the like.
+One of the things you mentioned is this kind of attempt to cast the propaganda in terms of Gen Z jargon, Gen Z energy and the like.

-We saw this, you know, over the last four years when the CIA would, you know, proudly tout its non-binary, neuro-divergent, you know, racially diverse operatives in the field.
+We saw this, you know, over the last four years when the CIA would, you know, proudly tout its non-binary, neurodivergent, you know, racially diverse operatives in the field.

 We have the FBI doing that constantly with a lot of, you know, days to celebrate its female agents or whatever, you know, completely kind of covering up the reality of these institutions with this sort of very superficial appeal to progressive ideas.